flex-protocol/sui-flex-swap/README.md

-Mint some test inscriptions (please allow one minute between each mint), Note that the third parameter, `0x44e677e7fbfebef80d484eca63e350a1e8d9d5da4ab5a1e757d7e22a2d0a7b2c` in the example below should be changed to the ID of one of your SUI Coin objects.
+Mint some test inscriptions (please allow one minute between each mint), Note that the third parameter, `0x44e677e7fbfebef80d484eca63e350a1e8d9d5da4ab5a1e757d7e22a2d0a7b2c` in the example below should be changed to the ID of one of your owned SUI Coin objects.

 ```shell
 sui client call --package 0xf4090a30c92074412c3004906c3c3e14a9d353ad84008ac2c23ae402ee80a6ff --module movescription --function mint --args 0x34fccc1a953d02f3a7ddbd546e7982aff89c6989c8181d34e788bd855cb6ff64 \"MOVE\" 0x44e677e7fbfebef80d484eca63e350a1e8d9d5da4ab5a1e757d7e22a2d0a7b2c \"0x6\" --gas-budget 19000000